vaib-dev/Courses/11-linkedin/6-linkedin-optimize.md

 If you are unable to find good keywords you can find by [clicking here](https://www.wordstream.com/popular-keywords).

+LinkedIn recently released its list of the buzzwords users in the U.S. most rely on to describe themselves and their professional experience.

+Here are the top 10:

+1. Specialized

+2. Experienced

+3. Leadership

+4. Skilled

+5. Passionate

+6. Expert

+7. Motivated

+8. Creative

+9. Strategic

+10. Successful

 ## Summary
 Now we are all set with our LinkedIn profile.
 If you have followed the complete course then now you must be having a ALL-star profile, a large network, recommendations, some posts, and complete knowledge of LinkedIn.